victorbrodsky/order-lab/README.txt

 2) git remote update
 3) git pull

+# If there are some local modified files, then will not allow to merge with local modifications.
+There are 3 options (option (b): git stash is enough):
+a) git commit -m "My message"
+b) git stash
+c) git reset --hard

 # To push changes from locally create branch (i.e. iss51) to remote repo
 git push -u origin iss51